danielriosgarza/reaction_set_evolution/README.md

-# reaction_set_evolution
-Nature or nurture: disentagling the drivers of metabolic network evolution in bacteria
+# Nature or nurture: disentagling the drivers of metabolic network evolution in bacteria